 In addition to assets and liabilities, the statement of net position may report deferred outflows/inflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until that time.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-The Corporation reported deferred inflows and outflows of resources for pensions and OPEBs.
+The Corporation reported deferred inflows and outflows of resources for 2020 and 2019 for pension and other post-employment benefits.